 Living Laudato Si – An Integral Ecological Journey

 The science is clear.
-Scientists have been warning us for more than two centuries (e.g., German naturalist and explorer Alexander von Humboldt 1769-1859) that the capitalist model of economic development, which necessitates overconsumption, has meant that “our house”, as the young climate activist Greta Thunberg has oft been quoted, “is on fire”.
-The much anticipated 26th Conference of the Parties (COP26), where global leaders met in Glasgow in November 2021 to agree on measures to protect the planet and its people from overheating, has proven ineffective.
+Scientists have been warning us for more than two centuries (e.g., German naturalist and explorer Alexander von Humboldt 1769-1859) that the capitalist model of economic development, which necessitates overconsumption, means that “our house”, as the young climate activist Greta Thunberg has oft been quoted, “is on fire”.
 It is clear that responding to these crises demands concerted, revolutionary shifts in our thinking and action at all levels of society.
 And Pope Francis makes this clear: